-This new framework links ecological and evolutionary experience with predators via specific hypothesized mechanisms and the multiple levels of prev naiveté framework, to a predicted persistence outcome for prey under predation from a focal predator.
+This new framework links ecological and evolutionary experience with predators via specific hypothesized mechanisms and the multiple levels of prey naiveté framework, to a predicted persistence outcome for prey under predation from a focal predator.

-1Department of Biological Sciences, Macquarie University, Sydney, NSW 2109, Australia remain (multipredator hypothesis) [2].
+Department of Biological Sciences, Macquarie University, Sydney, NSW 2109, Australia Department of Ecology and Evolutionary Biology, University of California, Los Angeles, CA 90095-1606, USA remain (multipredator hypothesis) [2].
 Conceptually grouping predator loss and predator gain as disturbances to native predator-prey systems enables the synthesis of classic and modern predator-prey theory into a single framework.